Salvador (film): Plot

-While attempting to get María out of the country, Boyle is harassed by military authorities, which eventually leads to the deaths of people either close to him or María.
 As rebels overrun the government forces in Santa Ana, Boyle witnesses them execute captured soldiers with the same cruelty the military had previously shown them, which greatly disgusts him.
-When the Salvadoran Army starts using American supplies to combat the rebels, Boyle's friend and fellow photojournalist, John Cassady (John Savage), is killed during the battle.
+The Salvadoran Army starts using American supplies to combat the rebels and Boyle's friend and fellow photojournalist, Cassady, is killed in the crossfire.
+Boyle, Rock, María, and her two young children attempt to flee the country using forged papers, but are caught.
+Just as Boyle is about to be executed, a last-minute call from the ambassador spares his life.